-73. To date, the Companies have drawn a total of \$187 billion from Treasury, in large part to fill the holes in the Companies' balance sheets created by these non-cash losses.
+85. To date, the Companies have drawn a total of \$187 billion from Treasury, in large part to fill the holes in the Companies' balance sheets created by these non-cash losses imposed under conservatorship.
 Including Treasury's initial \$1 billion liquidation preference in each Company, Treasury's liquidation preference for its Government Stock amounts to approximately \$117 billion for Fannie and approximately \$72 billion for Freddie.
 Approximately \$26 billion of these combined amounts were drawn simply to pay the 10% dividend payments owed to Treasury.
-(In other words, FHFA requested draws to pay Treasury this \$26 billion in cash rather than electing to pay the dividends in kind.
+(In other words, FHFA requested draws to pay Treasury this \$26 billion in cash that was not otherwise available rather than electing to pay the dividends in kind.
 Had the dividends been paid in kind, FHFA would not have had to draw from-and, consequently, reduce the remaining size of-Treasury's commitment to pay them.)
-Thus, Treasury actually "invested" approximately \$161 billion in the Companies, primarily reflecting temporary changes in the valuation estimates of assets and liabilities.
+Thus, Treasury actually disbursed approximately \$161 billion to the Companies, a sum that primarily reflected temporary changes in the valuation estimates of assets and liabilities.